IDA-HumanCapital/fife_for_spark/README.md

 pip install fifeforspark
 ```

-Once installed, generating forecasts is easy.
+Once installed, generating forecasts is simple.
 If you are working in a Databricks python notebook, you may run something like the following code, where 'your_table' is the name of your table.

 ```python
 from fifeforspark.processors import PanelDataProcessor